Prompting ChatGPT in MNER: Enhanced Multimodal Named Entity Recognition with Auxiliary Refined Knowledge: Conclusion

 \section{Conclusion}

-In this paper, we propose a conceptually simple two-stage framework---PGIM.
-Firstly, we leverage the Multimodal Similar Example Awareness module to select a small set of pre-defined artificial examples.
-These examples are then utilized to construct prompt templates tailored for MNER tasks, which guide ChatGPT to generate auxiliary refined knowledge.
-Next, we input the obtained auxiliary refined knowledge together with the original text into the downstream text model for final prediction.
-Our extensive experiments on two classic MNER datasets show that our method outperforms all existing state-of-the-art methods and considerably overcoming obvious problems in previous studies.
-Additionally, owing to the architectural simplicity without complex cross-modal attention mechanisms, PGIM only necessitates a single GPU and a reasonable number of ChatGPT API invocations, which is significantly fewer than some of the prevailing state-of-the-art methods requiring 8 NVIDIA V100 GPUs.
-We hope that our method can inspire future research on MNER and ultimately solve this problem better.
+In this paper, we propose a two-stage framework called PGIM and bring the potential of LLMs to MNER in a novel way.
+Extensive experiments show that PGIM outperforms state-of-the-art methods and considerably overcomes obvious problems in previous studies.
+Additionally, PGIM exhibits a strong robustness and generalization capability, and only necessitates a single GPU and a reasonable number of ChatGPT invocations.
+In our opinion, this is an ingenious way of introducing LLMs into MNER.
+We hope that PGIM will serve as a solid baseline to inspire future research on MNER and ultimately solve this task better.